hlin8/MazeProblem/README.md

 and ending at the treasure, provided that one exists."

 ### Recursive Abstraction:
+When I am asked to find a legal path through a maze in which n tiles havvev been visited, the recursive abstraction can find a legal path through a maze in which n + 1 tiles have been visited.
-When I am asked to find a legal path of size n through a maze, the recursive abstraction can find a legal path of size n + 1.
+~~When I am asked to find a legal path of size n through a maze, the recursive abstraction can find a legal path of size n + 1.~~

 Definition of Legal:
 - Each "tile" or position is crossed only once by the "explorer".